-Many government entities, consumer interest groups, private individuals and others suggested that NHTSA consider exploring ways to increase test speeds.113 Many suggested lead-vehicle AEB tests above 100 km/h (~60 mph) for the stopped lead vehicle and slower-moving lead vehicle scenarios, and 80 km/h (~50 mph) for the decelerating lead vehicle scenarios.
+Many government entities, consumer interest groups, private individuals and others suggested that NHTSA consider exploring ways to increase test speeds.
+Many suggested leadvehicle AEB tests above 100 km/h (~60 mph) for the stopped lead vehicle and slower-moving lead vehicle scenarios, and 80 km/h (~50 mph) for the decelerating lead vehicle scenarios.
 These commenters point to the increased risk of crashes as well as fatalities and serious injuries resulting from crashes as speeds rise, and some believed that a requirement to meet higher test speeds is practicable.
 Forensic Rock stated that if a private accident reconstruction firm can find suitable track length to conduct high closing speed tests, NHTSA should be able to as well.
-NTSB stated that test scenarios be designed to best reflect real world operating conditions as NTSB investigations have shown there is a need to consider systems' performance in other crash-relevant scenarios including unusual vehicle profiles and configurations encountered in real-world conditions.